wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.9.1 =

+*	ADDED:		Increased admin access security features - blocks the deactivation of itself if you're not authenticated fully with the plugin.
+*	ADDED:		If you're not authenticated with the plugin, the plugin listing view wont have 'Deactivate' or 'Edit' links.

 = 1.9.0 =